home-assistant/home-assistant.io/source/_integrations/roku.markdown

 #### Select

 - **Application control**
-  - **Description**: The application select control will allow changing the active application.
+  - **Description**: The application select control allows changing the active application.
   - **Available for devices**: All

 - **Channel control**
-  - **Description**: The channel select control will allow changing the active television channel.
+  - **Description**: The channel select control allows changing the active television channel.
   - **Available for devices**: Only available for Roku TV devices.

 #### Sensor